Equivalence Relation

 DEF-EQV.
 Equivalence Relation.

-An equivalence relation is a binary relation that is reflexive, symmetric and transitive (DEF-RP).
+An equivalence relation is a binary relation that is reflexive, symmetric and transitive.

 DEF-EQV-CLS.
 Equivalence Class.